-- A. When an incident report comes in: - 1.
-The report is read by the appropriate BIT member. - 2.
-The report is assigned to the appropriate BIT member. - 3.
-The report is discussed by the BIT either immediately (in the case of urgent situations) or at the next weekly meeting of the BIT. - 4.
-The appropriate tools and/or professionals are consulted (e.g. OTC's Behavioral Intervention Risk Assessment Tool; Direct Threat Analysis Form, if applicable; the BIT's contracted Forensic Psychologist; the SIVRA) to determine the level of risk and the most appropriate action(s) to take. - B. The actions of the BIT may include, but are not limited to: - 1.
-Reviewing the incident report(s) and establishing baseline behavior.

-- 2. Reaching out to the student via phone or email to extend concern and informally inquire as to his/her well-being. - 3.
+- iv.
+For BIT cases, a risk level is identified and entered into the case.
+To determine the initial and subsequent risk level(s) and action(s) to take, appropriate tools and/or professionals are consulted (e.g. OTC's core and expanded BIT members, Behavioral Intervention Risk Assessment Tool; Direct Threat Analysis Form, if applicable; the BIT's contracted Forensic Psychologist; the SIVRA). - 3.
+The case is discussed by the BIT either immediately (in the case of urgent situations) or at the next weekly meeting of the BIT. - B. The actions of the BIT may include, but are not limited to: - 1.
+Reviewing the incident report(s) and establishing baseline behavior. - 2.
+Reaching out to the student via phone or email to extend concern and informally inquire as to his/her well-being. - 3.
 Meeting with the student(s) involved to discuss: - i.
 Student needs - ii.
 Campus services - iii.
 College Expectations - iv.
-Referring the student to various programs or services on campus (e.g. Counseling Services, Financial Aid Services, Disability Support Services, the Tutoring and Learning Center). - v.
-Referring the student to appropriate community resources. - vi.
+Referral to various programs or services on campus (e.g. Counseling Services, Financial Aid Services, Disability Support Services, Tutoring and Learning Center). - v.
+Referral to appropriate community resources. - vi.
 Notifying outside parties (e.g. Police Department, other higher education institutions, student's next-of-kin) in high priority cases, when the student is considered an imminent threat to self or others. - vii.
-Referring the student to the Dean of Students or Dean of Student Development for possible disciplinary action. - 4.
-When applicable, conducting an individualized assessment to determine whether an individual poses a significant risk to the health and safety of the College Community, and if so, whether modification of College policies, practices, or procedures, or by the provision of auxiliary aids or services, will eliminate the significant risk (see section VI of this BIT Protocol). - C. The BIT will carefully monitor periods where a previously identified student-indistress goes dormant and will determine whether quietude raises increased or decreased monitoring needs and acts accordingly. - D. As a Community College with limited mental health resources, the BIT recognizes that some students' needs may exceed the scope of available assistance at OTC.
-For students who have been separated from OTC consistent with these protocols, the Behavioral Intervention Team responsibilities will end when: - 1.
+Referral to the Dean of Students or Dean of Student Development for possible disciplinary action. - viii.
+Referral to the Equity & Compliance department. - 4.
+When applicable, conducting an individualized assessment to determine whether an individual poses a significant risk to the health and safety of the College Community, and if so, whether modification of College policies, practices, or procedures, or by the provision of auxiliary aids or services, will eliminate the significant risk (see section VI of this OTCCares/BIT Protocol).

+- C. The BIT will carefully monitor periods where a previously identified student-indistress goes dormant and will determine whether quietude raises increased or decreased monitoring needs and acts accordingly. - D. As a Community College with limited mental health resources, the BIT recognizes that some students' needs may exceed the scope of available assistance at OTC.
+For students who have been separated from OTC consistent with these protocols, the BIT responsibilities will end when: - 1.
 Community resources have been offered to student of concern at the time of separation; - 2.
 An administrative hold has been placed on student's OTC records. - E. All BIT records will remain on file indefinitely.

-V. Example of the BIT Process
+V. Example of the OTCCares/BIT Process